Today is March 17th, 2010. Which means it’s Saint Patrick’s Day.

 Big fucking whoop-de-do.

-As a naive New Yorker, I hate parades.
+As a native New Yorker, I hate parades.
 I just really hate them.
 The last parade I truly enjoyed was in New Orleans for Mardi Gras, 1999.
 Yeah, I got a few beads from various parade floats, big whoop.
 However, I didn’t show any boobs.
-Got those cheap plastic things due to the color of my hair.
-Which was a shade of Vampire Red courtesy of Manic Panic hair-dye.
-Oh yeah, and my outfit which was a hybrid of Goth fetish mixed with an pink glittery Indian Saree.
-If my memory serves me correctly, might’ve worn a pair of platform boots with that outfit.
-Plus I was sporting Bettie Page bangs.
-Now that was nerve.

 Bleh.

 So Patrick was made a hero cause supposedly he ‘drove the snakes out of Ireland.’
 This is complete and utter bullshit.
 Ireland never had any snakes to begin with, and there’s scientific proof of this fact.
 So in regard to this, ‘driving the snakes out of Ireland’ is more of a metaphor of converting pagans into good God-fearing Christian sheep.
 In the Judeo-Christian mythos, snakes are looked upon as a symbol of evil and temptation.
 The best known example is probably that hussy Eve and how some nasty reptile tempted her in The Garden of Eden.
-Eve got down with Adam, and everything got all fucked up.
-Damn snake.
+Eve got down with Adam, which ruined everything.
+Blame it on the snake.

 Which leads to one of the main reasons why I loathe this holiday.
 Basically this is just a celebration about how one religion trampled over another culture.
 Yay!
 Let’s drink to that!